-4. Geist & Christina Met in Sixth Grade & Married in Puerto Rico
+1. She & Geist First Dated in Middle School & Married in Puerto Rico

-Geist and Christina, born Christina Elena Sharkey, have known each other since sixth grade.
+Geist and his wife, born Christina Elena Sharkey, have known each other since sixth grade.
 As The New York Times noted in their wedding announcement, they dated throughout middle and high school in Ridgewood, New Jersey.

 “When they were in eighth grade, I realized that they had something really special,” Christina’s mother, Joyce Sharkey, told the Times.